SlothFriend/PunchClock-Desktop/README.md

 ###Why PunchClock?###

-PunchClock was born out of my frustration with the difficulties of tracking my time to different clients thoughout the day.
+PunchClock was born out of my frustration with the difficulties of tracking my time to different clients throughout the day.
 I built PunchClock to make it easy to switch your time to various projects.
 At the end of the day your totals per project are already displayed.

 ###Built with Electron###